sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The scheme specific part MUST be an XPath expression as defined by {{-xpath}}.
 The included XPath expression will be URI encoded according to {{RFC3986}} Section 2.1.

-This XPath is evaluated over SWID tags found on a system.
+This XPath is evaluated over SWID or CoSWID tags found on a system.
 A given tag MUST be considered a match if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}} Section 2.4.3.

 {: #iana}